liuliu/ccv/doc/nnc-alloc.md

  2. Support loop structure, thus, if there is a while loop, this allocation algorithm will handle tensor reuse properly, without introduce any extra data transfer operation;

- 3. Doesn't enable efficient memory reuse when branching.
-It is certainly can be imagined how such efficient memory reuse can be enabled from the current algorithm.
+ 3. Enable efficient memory reuse when branching.

 Tensor Representation
 ---------------------